louismullie/temp-data/markdown_final/c3d28bbd-90b0-a91d-a030-0daec6db3b9c.md

 ### Radiation therapy for gastric cancer: an ASTRO clinical practice guideline [^f26c9eb6].
 Practical Radiation Oncology (2025).
 High credibility.

-Margin-positive resections and chemotherapy candidacy — postoperative therapy guidance: "While no data were found meeting the search criteria supporting postoperative chemoradiation for R1-2 resection, consensus expert opinion of the task force resulted in a conditional recommendation for postoperative chemoradiation for R1-2 disease with or without postoperative chemotherapy and whether or not preoperative systemic therapy was given."
-"There is insufficient data to comment on whether RT dose escalation is necessary for patients with R1-2 resections."
-"However, when patients can receive multiagent chemotherapy in the setting of an R0 and D2 dissection, there is no benefit to adding RT, and postoperative chemotherapy alone is recommended."
-For patients not candidates for perioperative or postoperative multiagent chemotherapy, "postoperative chemoradiation (with concurrent 5-FU or capecitabine) is conditionally recommended."
+Margin-positive resections and chemotherapy candidacy — postoperative therapy guidance: "While no data were found meeting the search criteria supporting postoperative chemoradiation for R1-2 resection, consensus expert opinion of the task force resulted in a conditional recommendation for postoperative chemoradiation for R1-2 disease with or without postoperative chemotherapy and whether or not preoperative systemic therapy was given".
+"There is insufficient data to comment on whether RT dose escalation is necessary for patients with R1-2 resections".
+"However, when patients can receive multiagent chemotherapy in the setting of an R0 and D2 dissection, there is no benefit to adding RT, and postoperative chemotherapy alone is recommended".
+For patients not candidates for perioperative or postoperative multiagent chemotherapy, "postoperative chemoradiation (with concurrent 5-FU or capecitabine) is conditionally recommended".

 ---